Admissions Requirements

 See the end of this page if you are a non-native English speaker but have studied in the US.

 The GRE and English language exams should be taken early enough for the scores to be received at Penn in time to be considered by the Admissions Committee.
-Note that it can take a month or more after taking the exam before the score is reported, and that advanced registration is required for these tests.
-To see that we receive your standardized test scores: for the GRE, use the institution code 2926.
+Note that it can take a month or more after taking the exam before the score is reported and that advanced registration is required for these tests.
+To see that we receive your standardized test scores: For the GRE, use the institution code 2926.
 For the TOEFL the institution code is 2926, and the Department code is 72.

 Please Note:

-• If you have graduated from a 4-year program in the US or other English speaking countries, your TOEFL requirement is waived for purposes of applying to AMCS.
+• If you have graduated from a 4-year program in the US or other English-speaking countries, your TOEFL requirement is waived for purposes of applying to AMCS.

 • If you have graduated from a 4-year program in the US and wish to be a TA in some department at Penn, you must either pass Penn’s internal IPT or present a TOEFL of at least 27, or an IELTS score of at least 8.